 Audacia Ray, Founder and Director

 Emma Caterine recently left Virginia to move to her dream city of Brooklyn, New York.
 She completed a B.A. in English and a B.A. in African-American Cultural Studies from the College of William & Mary.
 She has done work in the past with labor organizing, archival science, LGBTQI activism, radio and venue management, and volunteer coordination.
-Emma brings her diverse set of experiences to the position of Program Officer and will be helping to coordinate RedUP’s advocacy for the “no condoms as evidence” bill S1379/A2736 as well as other legislation and policies which impact sex workers in New York.
+Emma brings her diverse set of experiences to the position of Community Organizer and she works to support the leadership development of RedUP’s members through coordinated, collaborative campaigns.
 You can reach her at firstname.lastname@example.org.